vasilyyaremchuk/open-source-literature-manifesto/README.md

 ## Introduction

-We propose absolutely new consept of Literature.
-The art works of it will be free, flexible, ready to continues improvment and with unlimited lifetime.
-The novel can follow to the new life changes and can be up-to-date and clear for any new generation and it can be better and better with each new version.
-Evrebody can contribute and change the world.
+We propose absolutely new concept of Literature.
+The artworks of it will be free, flexible, ready for continuous improvement, and with an unlimited lifetime.
+The novel can follow the new life changes and can be up-to-date and clear for any new generation and it can be better and better with each new version.
+Everybody can contribute and change the world.

 ## Background